org-mushroom-kingdom/bash-git-script/README.md

 | main-script.sh | TODO: DESCRIPTION, but maybe its own section too |
 | pr-labels.sh | In progress.
 TODO: Adds labels to PR based on: <br> 1.
 The teams the PR creator is a part of <br> 2.
 The target branch of the PR |

+# Why Bash?

+Honestly, why not?
+I never really got to work with shell or Linux-y stuff that much before, and recently there was somewhat of I need to familiarize myself with the language.
+You can definitely argue that there are better options than Bash for a lot of what this repo does, but this repo is as much of a learning exercise for me as it is a way to demonstrate how Bash works to others.
+Plus, you can use vanilla Bash in Github Actions so that works out too.

 # To-Do List